he426100/awesome-stars-he426100/README.md

 *   [apnpc/git-learnnig](https://github.com/apnpc/git-learnnig) - 快速掌握 Git 的基本概念和使用方法

-*   [Raphire/Win10Debloat](https://github.com/Raphire/Win10Debloat) - A simple powershell script to remove bloatware apps from windows 10/11, disable telemetry, bing in windows search aswell as perform various other changes to declutter the windows 10/11 experience.
+*   [Raphire/Win10Debloat](https://github.com/Raphire/Win10Debloat) - A simple powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows experience.
+This script works for both windows 10 and windows 11.

 *   [pxlrbt/move-wsl](https://github.com/pxlrbt/move-wsl) - Easily move your WSL distros VHDX file to a new location.